jbasen/Crestron-Shelly/README.md

 # Crestron-Shelly

-Note: The Shelly.clz version that I uploaded is a test version to fix an issue polling for status of Shelly TRV

 The modules in the demo program allow a Crestron 3 or 4 Series Processor to integrate with Shelly 1, Shelly 1PM, and Shelly 2.5 relays as well as the Shelly EM energy monitor.